klees/ILIAS/docs/documentation/input-processing.md

 at the same time.

-The subject [Structure vs. Policy](#structure-vs-policy) needs to get some extra attention since it is only present in this example very implicitely.
+The subject [Structure vs. Policy](#structure-vs-policy) needs to get some extra attention since it is only present very implicitely in this example.
 The form only declares a few constraints in a visible manner.
 First note, that `withRequired` and `numeric` in fact are constraints.
 While `numeric` is a structural constraint (only ints or floats are allowed), `withRequired` may be viewed as a policy, as